 We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

-Prefers a cool deep rich soil in a protected sunny position, and is frost resistant but drought tender.
+Prefers a well-drained soil in an open sunny position, drought and frost tender.

-General note: Seeds of many plants are dormant and require specific conditions or pre-treatment for germination.
+General note: Seeds of many species are dormant and require specific conditions or pre-treatment for germination.

 Do not be too hasty to discard seed that does not germinate, seeds will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
 Containers put to one side will often surprise long after they were discarded.